 - To caramelize using an iron salamander

-- Place the salamander over a high flame on a gas stovetop, on the coil of an electric burner set to high, or on a flat glass-topped electric stove.
+Place the salamander over a high flame on a gas stovetop, on the coil of an electric burner set to high, or on a flat glass-topped electric stove.
 Heat for at least 5 minutes.
-Working on one crema at a time, apply the hot round portion directly to the sugar and hold until sizzling and smoking.
+Working with a single crema at a time, apply the hot round portion directly to the sugar and hold until sizzling and smoking.
 The moment you lift the salamander, the sugar topping will turn glassy.
-Wipe the salamander with a damp cloth; then return it to reheat for a few minutes before glazing the next crema.
-The cremas will retain their glassy crust for about 20 minutes, so you should have enough time to finish them all off.
-To clean your salamander, let it cool down completely, rinse under hot water, and scrub with a pumice stone until smooth; then rinse again and dry thoroughly.
+Wipe the salamander with a damp cloth, then return it to the heat for a few minutes before glazing the next crema.
+The cremas will retain their glassy crust for about 20 minutes, so you should have enough time to finish them all off prior to serving.
+To clean your salamander, let it cool down completely, rinse under hot water, and scrub with a pumice stone until smooth, then rinse again and dry thoroughly.

 - To caramelize using a kitchen blowtorch

-- Follow the manufacturer’s instructions for igniting your blowtorch.
-Hold it about 3 inches above the sugar topping so the end of the flame just touches the sugar.
-Use a slow rotating movement, allowing the flame to “lick” the entire surface evenly until glazed and dark brown.
+Follow the manufacturer’s instructions for igniting your blowtorch.
+Hold it about 3 inches above the sugar topping.
+You want the end of the flame to just touch the sugar.
+Using a slow rotating movement, allowing the flame to “lick” the entire surface until evenly glazed and dark brown.